What's a Subscription Business Model and How Does It Work?

 Revenue Model: Annual or monthly subscription fee with the option to add additional services like Prime Pantry.

 We’ve covered the benefits and challenges of subscription business models and discussed use cases through the lens of a couple of widely known brands.
-What are the key metrics you should be tracking?
+To run a successful subscription-based business, tracking the right metrics is crucial.
+These subscription key performance indicators (KPIs) help measure growth, profitability, customer retention, and overall health of the business.

 Monthly Recurring Revenue (MRR)